tdhadfield/M2R_RMT_FTS/README.md

 ## Introduction to Random Matrix Theory

 What is a Random Matrix?
+Ensembles of Random Matrices.
+Gaussian Orthogonal Ensemble (GOE).

 ## Introduction to Financial Time Series